imihshos/imihshos.github.io/relevantmods.md

 ---

-Below are some of the relevant modules that I've taken during my undergraduate studies in the National University of Singapore.
+Below are some of the relevant modules that I've taken during my undergraduate studies at the National University of Singapore.

 **BUSINESS ANALYTICS**
 * Decision Analytics using Spreadsheets